gemerden/anygraph/README.md

 nodes = create_and_connect_nodes()  # some graph is constructed

 # we need a cost function to be able to define shortest.
 The function below minimizes the number of edges in the path.
+This
+# function is the default, but for this example we will set it explicitly.
 def cost(node1, node2):
     if node1 is node2:
         return 0